sophiajoseraymond/citrix-virtual-apps-desktops-sdk/docs/Broker/Get-BrokerDesktopGroup.md

   * PeakLogOffTimeout (System.Int32) The number of minutes before the configured action is performed after a user session ends in peak hours.

+  * PowerOffDelay (System.Int32) The number of minutes following a power-on operation that Auto Scale will wait before attemping to power off that same machine.
+Possible values are in the range 0 - 60.

   * ProductCode (System.String) Specifies the licensing product code for this desktop group.
 If none is specified, then the site-wide product code is used.

   * ProtocolPriority (System.String\[\]) A list of protocol names in the order in which they are attempted for use during connection.

   * PublishedName (System.String) The name of the desktop group as it is to appear to the user in StoreFront.

+  * RestrictAutoscaleTagUid (System.Int32?)
+If set to a Tag UID, only machines that have this tag will be auto scaled.

   * ReuseMachinesWithoutShutdownInOutage (System.Boolean) Specifies whether desktops should not be shut down after being used during outage mode.

-  * Scopes (Citrix.Broker.Admin.SDK.ScopeReference\[\]) The list of the delegated admin scopes to which the desktop group belongs.
+  * Scopes (Citrix.Fma.Sdk.DelegatedAdminInterfaces.ScopeReference\[\]) The list of the delegated admin scopes to which the desktop group belongs.

   * SecureIcaRequired (System.Boolean) Flag that specifies if the SecureICA encryption of the HDX protocol is required for sessions of desktops in the desktop group.